Readit News logoReadit News

 peteyPete commented on Gavin Newsom wants to take smartphones out of schools politico.com/news/2024/06... · Posted by u/koolba

-angelsbrood · a year ago
+angelsbrood · 2 years ago

 So bizarre and embarrassing the peanut gallery here views this as anything other than a backslide.
 We've been having this non-argument since I was in middle school: moratorium was a ridiculous non-sequitur then and it's a ridiculous non-sequitur now.
 If civic institutions can't find a constructive path to integrating socially ubiquitous prosthetic tech, it ought to be disqualifying.
 That's quite nakedly the task of governance.